kirby-deprecated-plugins/field-engineer/docs/blueprint.md

 Instead of fields you can use fieldsets.
 Then you can choose which set to use.
 To learn it, see the advanced example.

+**style**

+This option is similar to the structure field, but with Engineer the only style that can be set is `style: table`, or non at all.

+Keep these things in mind:

+- The sub field option `width` is required, leaving you in control.
+- Only use 1 `fieldset` or use `fields`.
+Else you will get the wrong table headings.
+- It's generates a table, so let the sub fields be on the same row.

 **buttons**

 If you don't use this option it will fallback to the following buttons: